siteroller/AssetLoader/README.md

 	   ['styleOne.css', 'styleTwo.css'],
 	   {'class':newStyles', onComplete: function(){ alert('Done!') }}
 	);
+3: *Load the first image as fast as possible, then images two through four, then all the remaining simultaneously.
+(Images default to chain:false.
+Used in our image gallery.)*

+	AssetLoader.css([{src:'img1.jpg', chain:true}, 'img2.jpg', 'img3.jpg', {src:'img4.jpg', chain:true}, 'img5.jpg']);
-3: *All but styleTwo.css will have a class 'lazy'.*
+4: *All but styleTwo.css will have a class 'lazy'.*
 *The paths of all files will begin with 'Assets/', eg. 'Assets/styleOne.js'* *myImage.jpg will not load until styleTwo.css has loaded, as styleTwo has chain:true.*